Lwadzswagger/Code-Challenge/README.md

 This project is build using Angular 7 with TailwindCSS v1 (an amazing utility-first CSS framework).
-Firebase (Storage, Hosting, Cloud Firestore, Authentication). used Gitflow to deliver feature needed in the app.
+Firebase (Storage, Hosting, Cloud Firestore, Authentication).
+I used Gitflow to deliver features needed in the app.
-This project takes the cake,  thats for all the hoops I had to jump just to get things looking the way I want the, and that might friend was very much fun.
+## This project takes the cake,  thats for all the hoops I had to jump just to get things looking the way I want the, and that might friend was very much fun.